agrc/supervisor/README.md

 ## Rationale

 supervisor provides a framework for scripts scheduled through Windows' Task Scheduler to send messages via the handlers in `message_handlers.py`.
 The messages can include gziped log files, progress reports, or execution summaries.
-The message handlers provide access to email, slack, and any other custom handler.
-These reporting methods are not supported by Task Scheduler.
-It also sends any uncaught exceptions via the registered message handlers.
+The message handlers provide access to channels not supported by Task Scheduler like email, slack, and any other custom handler.
+It also can send any uncaught exceptions via the registered message handlers if desired.

-- Redirects exception handling to a custom handler
+- Optionally redirects exception handling to a custom handler that sends notifications through multiple channels.
 - Provides custom messaging handler to direct errors and any other end-of-script output to e-mail and (eventually) Slack
   - Works with any SMTP server supported by Python's `smtp` library
   - Works with the SendGrid email API